 - Lack of control of motor skills and muscle coordination

 - Inability to walk, speak or perform other basic activities

 - Developmental disabilities

 While symptoms associated with cerebral palsy are not immediately visible after birth, symptoms are usually evident by the time the baby should begin to crawl and is old enough to participate in toddler and young childhood activities.

-Free Initial Consultation – Cerebral Palsy In New York
+Free Initial Consultation – Cerebral Palsy – NYC Medical Malpractice Lawyer

-From offices on Wall Street, Rosenbaum & Rosenbaum represents clients in cases involving cerebral palsy and other birth injuries caused by malpractice throughout the New York City metro area and the state.
+From offices on Wall Street, Rosenbaum & Rosenbaum, P.C. represents clients in cases involving cerebral palsy and other birth injuries caused by malpractice throughout the New York City metro area and the state.
 Contact us to schedule a consultation with one of our experienced attorneys.